 Tuchel also trod the Mainz-Dortmund-Champions League winner path of Klopp, taking the Carnival Club into Europe for the first time in their history before collecting DFB Cup glory in 2017 with BVB.

 And it was Flick that denied Tuchel as Paris Saint-Germain boss in 2020, when Bayern ran roughshod over the tweaked UCL competition en route to becoming German, European and world champions.

 Bayern’s sextuple under Flick – in his first season as head coach – included the Meisterschale, DFB Cup, Champions League, and FIFA Club World Cup, as well as both the German and European Supercups.

-Flick backed that up by sealing a record-extending ninth Bundesliga title for Bayern in 2020/21, and his journey will continue with the national team once Joachim Löw steps aside at the conclusion of UEFA Euro 2020 this summer.
+Flick backed that up by sealing a record-extending ninth Bundesliga title for Bayern in 2020/21, before he took the reins of the German national team.

 History would suggest that Flick – a former midfielder with Bayern, where he amassed 104 appearances and was German champion four times - will continue to horde trophies with Die Mannschaft also.